-One of the things it helps to understand about 19th Century mathematicians, and those who built the bridge to the 20th, is that they were capable of high abstraction — in Peirce’s case a cut above what is common today — and yet they remained close enough to the point where abstract forms were teased away from the concrete materials of mathematical inquiry that they were able to maintain a sense of connection between the two.
-There are few better places to see this connection than in the medium of Venn diagrams.
-But Venn diagrams are such familiar pictures that it’s easy to overlook their subtleties, so it may be useful to spend some time developing the finer points of what they picture.
+One of the things it helps to understand about 19th Century mathematicians, and those who built the bridge to the 20th, is that they were capable of high abstraction — in Peirce’s case a cut above what is common today — and yet they remained close enough to the point where abstract forms are teased away from the concrete materials of mathematical inquiry to maintain a sense of connection between the two.
+There are few better places to see this connection than in the medium of venn diagrams.
+But venn diagrams are such familiar pictures that it’s easy to overlook their subtleties, so it may be useful to spend some time developing the finer points of what they picture.

-There are actually several types of Boolean functions that are represented in a typical Venn diagram.
-They all have the Boolean domain or one of its powers as their functional codomains but their functional domains may vary, not all being limited to finite cardinalities.
-As an aid to sorting out their variety, consider the array of functional arrows in the following figure.
+There are actually several types of boolean functions depicted in the typical venn diagram.
+Each has the boolean domain or one of its powers as its functional codomain but its functional domain need not be limited to a finite cardinality.
+To sort their variety, consider the array of functional arrows in the following figure.

 Suppose is a universe of discourse represented by the rectangular area of a Venn diagram.
 Note that the set itself may have any cardinality.
 The most general type of Boolean function is a map This is known as a Boolean-valued function since only its functional values need be in

 A function of the type is called a characteristic function in set theory or an indicator function in probability and statistics since it can be taken to characterize or indicate a particular subset of namely, the fiber or inverse image of the value for which we have the notation and definition

 The notation is often used for the characteristic function of a subset of Putting all the pieces together then, we have

 To be continued …